NixOS/rfcs/rfcs/0166-nix-formatting.md

 - If the operand can also fit on the same line as the operator, it's put there
 - Otherwise, the operand usually starts indented on a new line, with special handling for parenthesis, brackets, braces, function applications

-Operator chains in binders may be compacted as long as all lines between the first and last one are indented.
+Operator chains in bindings may be compacted as long as all lines between the first and last one are indented.

 **Examples**